Something Wrong with Church?

 Breaking Heavy Yokes

-modern Westernized evangelical church has adopted a pyramid structure that began
+modern Westernized evangelical church has adopted a (pyramid) structure that

-after Constantine legalized Christianity and called Christians out of their
+began after Constantine legalized Christianity and called Christians out of

 beginning of ruling over the people from the top down, where the pastor is at

-the discipleship and teaching of all of those under him.
-This has been
+including the discipleship and teaching of all of those under him.
+This has

-into regular (church-service) attendance and spoon feed them the word of
+them into regular (church-service) attendance and spoon feed them the word of God.

-God.
-This approach assumes that individual church members will not rise
+This approach assumes that individual church members will not rise above the pastor's

-above the pastor's personal relationship with the Lord, and even if they do, the
+personal relationship with the Lord, and even if they do, the pyramid structure

-pyramid structure often hinders them from exercising their gifts to minister to
+often hinders them from exercising their gifts to minister to the body.

 John Fenn makes the following observations about most of today's modern